jorgehatccrma/vimconfig/README.md

      I personally don't like this one, as it breaks some of my config, but some people like to use it.

+3. Launch Vim and Install plugins

+The first time you launch Vim, it should autmatically install [Vundle](https://github.com/VundleVim/Vundle.vim), which is the plugin manager of my choice.
+Only the manager is installed automatically.
+The plugins you need to install from within Vim with a single command:

+    :PluginInstall

+I could have chosen to trigger this command automatically, but that would force you to use all the plugins I've added to `vimrc`.
+You might want to tweak that list before running the `:PluginInstall` command.

+**NOTE**: Installing all the pluings in my `vimrc` could take a while.